digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/choices.rst

 .. literalinclude:: ../code-snippets/Reference.daml
    :language: daml
-   :start-after: -- start new preconsuming snippet
+   :start-after: -- start preconsuming snippet
-   :end-before: -- end new preconsuming snippet
+   :end-before: -- end preconsuming snippet

 - ``preconsuming`` keyword.
 Optional.
 - Makes a choice pre-consuming: the contract is archived before the body of the exercise is executed.